MCT-master/mct-master.github.io/_posts/2019-02-11-Alien Reese.md

 During day 3 I spent some time trying to implement canvas.js, after being inspired by another project.
 I managed to create a box, but quickly realised if I wanted the sound to be the focus it was a little out of my depth or timescale for the project.
 The idea was to create more interactivity in regards to the synth, more of a hybrid from the X/Y axis that the mouse mapping produced.
 Although I didn’t manage any meaningful results, I would like to explore this further.
 I would like the page to work well in a smart phone environment, and a canvas feature would aid in this I feel.

 Talking of visual components, having the alien pull various facial expressions during certain moments would be a nice touch, giving more character to the potential app.
 As I mentioned I would like the program to be smart phone friendly (have no experience in how that is implemented, but the concept) – using a finger rather than a mouse may be preferable for the final product.

+If anyone would like to use or view the projects code it will be located at this repository for reference:

 Sam Roman